 Readers Question: if all firms in a monopolistic competitive industry were to merge would that firm produce as many different brands or just one brand?

-How many soap powders are there? about 35.
-But, most of these brands are owned by 2 companies, Unilever and Proctor and Gamble.
+How many soap powders are there?
+About 35.
+But, most of these brands are owned by two companies, Unilever and Proctor and Gamble.
 Having brand proliferation means it is harder for a new firm to enter the market.
 This is because a new firm would have to compete against 30 established brands as opposed to 2.
 There is less chance of getting a good market share with so many brands.
-Therefore the new firm would have an incentive to keep different brands in order to deter competitors.
+Therefore the new firm would have an incentive to keep different brands to deter competitors.

 Are the different brands catering to different sectors of the market.
 If you take the restaurant business, there is a big difference between Chinese and Indian.
 If 2 restaurants merge, they would be better off retaining distinct business.
 It would make no sense to have a restaurant which offered a mixture of Chinese/Indian – consumers would trust it less.

 If you fear the arrival of a powerful company, it might be good to consolidate your brands.
 For example, there are many small search engines, but they would be better off combining forces to compete against the mighty Google.